freshworks/crayons/src/components/button/readme.md

-# Button (fw-button)
+# Button
-fw-button displays a button that enables specific actions based on the button type.
-The button’s label can be a text, icon, or both.
+Button is a clickable input control that enables specific actions based on the type of button.
+A button can be labeled using text, icon, or both.

 ## Usage